 - a.
-Roadways should be swept once every three months and more frequently if inspections deem it necessary.
+Drive aisles should be swept once every two months and more frequently if inspections deem it necessary.
 Fall months will require street sweeping a minimum of once a month to prevent plant foliage from entering the storm drain system. - b.
-Parking areas should be swept when inspections deem it necessary.
+Parking areas should be swept monthly or when inspections deem it necessary.

 - a.
 Inspections should occur once a month.
-Fall months will require a weekly inspection to ensure no plant foliage is in danger of entering or blocking the storm drain system. - Inspections should identify any debris, trash or sediment on roadways and parking areas. - c.
+Fall months will require a weekly inspection to ensure no plant foliage is in danger of entering or blocking the storm drain system. - b.
+Inspections should identify any debris, trash or sediment on roadways and parking areas. - c.
 Use inspections to ensure all SOPs are being followed. - d.
 Use inspection results to alter maintenance frequency if necessary.